Chelsea travel to Sweden to face Malmo in Europa League last 32 | Malay Mail

-NYON, Dec 17 — Former champions Chelsea will face Malmo in the last 32 of the Europa League while Arsenal will lock horns again with BATE Borisov.
+ZURICH, Dec 18 — Former champions Chelsea will face Malmo in the last 32 of the Europa League while Arsenal will lock horns again with BATE Borisov.

 The two sides met in the Europa League last season, the Gunners hammering the Belarussian side 6-0 at the Emirates.